 Introduction

-As authorized by 16 Texas Administrative Code (TAC) § 25.361(k), and as directed by the Public Utility Commission of Texas (PUCT), the ERCOT Board of Directors (Board) hereby establishes a pilot project to evaluate the participation of Aggregate Distributed Energy Resources (ADERs) in the ERCOT wholesale market (Pilot Project).
-An ADER is a Resource consisting of multiple Premises connected at the distribution system level that has the ability in aggregate to respond to ERCOT Dispatch Instructions.
+On October 18, 2022, as authorized by 16 Texas Administrative Code (TAC) § 25.361(k), and as directed by the Public Utility Commission of Texas (PUCT), the ERCOT Board of Directors (Board) established a pilot project to evaluate the participation of Aggregate Distributed Energy Resources (ADERs) in the ERCOT wholesale market (Pilot Project).
+An ADER is a Resource consisting of multiple Premises or devices connected at the distribution system level that has the ability in aggregate to respond to ERCOT Dispatch Instructions.
 As described by the Commissioner Memorandum filed on July 13, 2022, in Project No. 51603, the Pilot Project is intended to answer, “questions related to how ADERs can support reliability, enhance the wholesale market, incentivize investment, potentially reduce transmission and distribution investments, and support better load management during emergencies.”
-This document lays out the framework for the first phase of the Pilot Project and envisions a multi-phase Pilot Project in which future revisions to this Governing Document would establish the details for the additional phases.
-Lessons learned from the early phases will be considered when designing additional phases for the Pilot Project that could create opportunity to expand overall participation while maintaining the reliable operation of the transmission and distribution grid.
+The “Phase 1” Governing Document laid out the framework for the first phase of the Pilot Project and envisioned a multi-phase Pilot Project in which future revisions to this Governing Document would establish the details for the additional phases, with lessons learned from the early phases considered when designing additional phases for the Pilot Project.
+These additional phases would be intended to create opportunity to expand overall participation while maintaining the reliable operation of the transmission and distribution grid.
+All materials regarding the Pilot Project have been filed in Project No. 53911.

-consists of redline edits toand reflectsto the Pilot Project (specifically around)If not specifically addressed by this Phase 2 document (in the form of redlines), the Phase 1 Governing Document or existing ERCOT Nodal Protocols control, subject to subsection 5.c.l.
+Participation in the Phase 1 of the Pilot Project began on August 22, 2023.
+On X date, ERCOT staff filed a Phase 1 Report, as required by the Phase 1 Governing Document, in which ERCOT Staff reviewed observations on Phase 1 and made recommendations to pursue in Phase 2.

+This Phase 2 Governing Document revises the Phase 1 Governing Document to incorporate changes concerning Ancillary Service eligibility and telemetry validation procedures.

-Purpose of the Pilot Project Phase 1
+Purpose of the Pilot Project Phase 2

+Phase 2 of the Pilot Project is intended to make incremental improvements and account for early lessons learned from Phase 1.
+As such, the general goals for this phase largely remain the same.
 The purpose of this phase of the Pilot Project is to:

 Assess the operational benefits and challenges of heterogeneous Distributed Energy Resource (DER) aggregations which are net generation or net load and address those challenges to allow meaningful use of DER aggregation.